mhacarthur/clima-anom/README.md

 Help
 ----
-For obtain a list of funtion into python use:
+For obtain a list of funtions:

 	import clima_anom as ca
 	ca.help_funtion()